moog500/FinalProjJavaSem1/README.md

 -Filename (including extension) that you would like to filter As well as specifics for each filter:
 -Scale: x,y value you would like to scale to
--Border: check the folder for choices
+-Border: check the folder for choices, colors: black,white,red,green,blue
 -Mood: happy/sad/mad
 -Black & White: nothing
 -Glass: nothing